Goats

 - Greedy, will push the others out of the way for snacks!

-Goats are intermediate-ruminants, meaning like cattle and sheep they sport the 4-chambered stomach designed to break down hard-to-digest cellulose contained in grasses, but thrive best on a diverse diet including forbes and woody plants with less cellulose.
+Goats are intermediate-ruminants, meaning like cattle and sheep they sport the 4-chambered stomach designed to break down hard-to-digest cellulose contained in grasses, but thrive best on a diverse diet including forages and woody plants with less cellulose.
 This makes them a smart and important agricultural tool for food production in very forested, high elevation, or arid landscapes unsuitable for crop and lush pasture growth.
+Goats are browsers, thriving on forage that grows at or above shoulder length like bushes, vines and low hanging tree branches.
+Due to their unique grazing habits, goats are often used to control unwanted plants like poison ivy, wild grape vines, and Himalayan blackberry while also providing humans with a food source in both meat and milk.

 Adore our goats?
 Help care for them year-round!
 As a Fund-A-Friend Sponsor, your support helps provide essential food, veterinary care, and enrichment to keep them happy and healthy.
 Click here to learn more!